pkgxdev/libpkgx/README.md

 We have our own implementation of semver because open source has existed for decades and Semantic Versioning is much newer than that.
 Our implementation is quite compatible but not completely so.
-Use our semver with with libtea.
+Use our semver with libtea.
 Our implementation is 100% compatible with strings output from node’s own semver.